vrao87/path_planner_project/README.md

 * Detect collision by checking for vehicles in 30m vicinity ahead, to the right and to the left of the the EGO vehicle
 * If a collision ahead is detected, check if lane change to the right or left is possible provided no collision was detected side ways.
-* If lane change is possible, then change lane immediately
+* If lane change is possible, then change lane immediately.
+First, left lane is checked for collision.
+If left lane is free, then a change to left lane is performed.
+If left lane is not free, right lane change is performed.
-* If lane change is not possible, then reduce the speed of EGO vehicle in steps such that total acceleration and jerk values are within the limit.(Here a value of 0.224 is choosen as step size for speed increase/decrease which turns out to be maximum allowed acceleration of 5m/s)
+* If lane change is not possible, then reduce the speed of EGO vehicle in steps such that total acceleration and jerk values are within the limit.(Here a value of 0.224 is choosen as step size for speed increase/decrease which turns out to be maximum allowed acceleration of 5m/s).
+* Once collision is no longer detected, speed is again increased to 50mph in steps of 0.224 mps.
 If a collision ahead is not detected, then EGO attempts to switch to a best lane provided there is no risk of collision in such a maneuver.
+Best lane is chosen based on the cost associated with each lane.
+In the current implementation, double lane change is not allowed since it was observed that a double lane change often resulted jerk increasing beyond the limits unless speed is reduced.

+## Trajectory formation
+For lane trajectory generation, spline points is used.
+Using end of previous path or current state of the car(if previous path points are all used up) and another 3 optimally spaced points(which considers lane change), spline is fit to generate future points.
+In each cycle, at the most 50 path points are generated depending on how many points from previous path are consumed.

+## Best lane